A Montenegro Road Trip

 There are also several stunning restaurants with terraces on the waterfront offering a magical location to enjoy those shellfish that have come straight from the bay.

 On any Montenegro road trip, Perast is a great stop if anything just to unwind for an hour or two and catch your breath with a glass of white wine (just one for the road mind!) and a couple of oysters before getting on your way again.
-I loved Perast and highly recommend you pop by one sunny day.
+I loved Perast and would highly recommend a visit if you are on a Montenegro summer holidays

 A Tour of Kotor